 Those were the words coming out of the mouth of the man I was strapped to.
-That’s the moment I second guessed my decision.
+That’s the moment I second-guessed my decision.
 Perhaps I experienced a moment of altitude sickness and I just wasn’t quite thinking right?
-No, I knew exactly what I was doing…I chose this; even worse, I paid 100 Swiss Francs to do this!
+No, I knew exactly what I was doing…I chose this; even worse, I paid more than 100 Swiss Francs to do this!

 There I was high above the Lauterbrunnen Valley in the Swiss Alps.
 I had always wanted to paraglide; it is similar to hang-gliding except you run and jump off of a mountain with an open parachute.
 To me, this seemed safer than skydiving because the parachute was already open.
-I figured there was no better place to do it than the Swiss Alps, an amazing place that I absolutely love to visit.
+I figured there was no better place than to go paragliding in the Swiss Alps, an amazing place that I absolutely love to visit.

 Breathing in the fresh mountain air while enjoying the stunning view of the high rocky peaks, the only sound heard is the low howl of the wind in the distance.
 It’s such a peaceful place, so I guess that’s why I wanted to soar over this gorgeous valley with a parachute strapped to my back?!?

 Paragliding from Murren Switzerland, High in the Alps

 Anyway, my parents and I were staying in the high village of Murren and there are a number of companies and independent guides that you can sign up with to take you paragliding.
 Every day you see them jumping from different areas in the Swiss Alps and floating down into the lush valleys below.

 To the Swiss, Paragliding is just Transportation! (so I learned)